Watershed Studies Institute (WSI) - News Archive

 Dr. George Kipphut

 Dr. George Kipphut, Professor and Chair in the Department of Geosciences and WSI Steering Committee member, has been selected to receive the 2011-2012 Neil Weber Award for Excellence in the College of Science, Engineering, and Technology.
 Each year the award recognizes a faculty member for outstanding service and contributions to the university through academic research, program development, classroom instruction, and student support.
-The Weber Award was established in 2008 through an endowment provided by Dr. Jesse D. Jones, an MSU alumnus, as a special tribute to former Dean Neil Weber upon his retirement from MSU.
+The Weber Award was established in 2008 through an endowment provided by Dr. Jesse D. Jones, an Murray State alumnus, as a special tribute to former Dean Neil Weber upon his retirement from Murray State.
 Please congratulate Dr. Kipphut for this much deserved recognition.

 4/18/2011 - 2011 WSI Research Symposium

 The Watershed Studies Institute (WSI) is please to announce the WSI Research Symposium, to be held Thursday, April 21st, at 12:30 in the Barkely Room of the Curris Center, as part of Scholar's Week.
 Eleven graduate students, a WSI postdoctoral associate, and one undergraduate student will be presenting brief seminars on their research.
 A PDF program document listing the presenters and their titles can be found here.
 Refreshments will be served.
 For further information, contact Dr. Howard Whiteman, WSI Director (email@example.com).

 3/1/2011 - Graduate Student Wins Best Student Paper Award at Kentucky Wildlife Meetings